 Whether you’re buying a residential property, a BTL investment property, or a Commercial Property, you’ll need someone qualified to handle the legal and administrative work required to buy a house.

-In short, the answer is yes, you don’t need a solicitor to buy a house to manage the conveyancing, but you probably should use a qualified professional.
+In short, the answer is no, you don’t need a solicitor to buy a house to manage the conveyancing, but you probably should use a qualified professional.

 The more technically accurate answer is: